The winter months bring not just colder days but also heightened TMJ Disorder symptoms for many people

-TMD (temporomandibular joint dysfunction or disorder) is a term used for a number of symptoms that are associated with the joint joining the jaw bone with the bone of the skull.
+TMD (temporomandibular joint dysfunction or TMJ disorder) is a term used for a number of symptoms that are associated with the joint joining the jaw bone with the bone of the skull.
 People with TMJ pain have reported their symptoms actually get worse when the temperature drops.

 The winter weather is tough on your joints and just like the hands and leg muscles react to the colder temperatures by shivering and tensing, so do the jaw muscles.
 The decrease in temperature puts extra stress on the jaw muscles which could lead to an increase in TMJ pain and symptoms.